MECHAkunEX/mechakunex.github.com/source/_posts/auto/2012-09-20-Game--Xenoblade-Chronicles--Wii--2012--9.markdown

 feel like all the Western ideas here are bad ideas that I don't want to see more of.

+I really disliked that every item changed your appearance because it was hard to look consistent while having the best stats.
+Everyone just looked so stupid generally.

+The interface was pretty terrible because it took so many clicks to do everything and the buttons were reversed from what they should be on the controller.
+Ugh.

 I don't think I can really recommend this game... maybe I would just recommend watching some videos and reading about the story, but I found the mechanics to be unbearably weak.